mvivanov494/mvivanov494.github.io/README.md

 ORDER BY full_baths;
 ```

-Deleted irrelevant columns after transformation to finalize the dataset
+- Deleted irrelevant columns after transformation to finalize the dataset

-Built a Tableau dashboard to visualize metrics such as construction year distribution, bedroom counts, building value tiers, land usage, and notable high/low-value properties
+- Built a Tableau dashboard to visualize metrics such as construction year distribution, bedroom counts, building value tiers, land usage, and notable high/low-value properties

-Key Concepts Demonstrated Data wrangling with SQL (CTEs, joins, aggregates, string manipulation)
+- Key Concepts Demonstrated Data wrangling with SQL (CTEs, joins, aggregates, string manipulation)

-Data pipeline setup from raw CSV to structured, queryable tables
+- Data pipeline setup from raw CSV to structured, queryable tables

-Value binning using CASE for price brackets
+- Value binning using CASE for price brackets

-Dimensional modeling through address field decomposition

-Excel techniques for NULL handling and formatting (Ctrl+H, filters, keyboard shortcuts)
+- Excel techniques for NULL handling and formatting (Ctrl+H, filters, keyboard shortcuts)

-Visual analytics and interactive dashboard publishing in Tableau

-Outcome This project simulates a real-world data cleaning and reporting workflow that a business analyst or data analyst would perform to prepare property data for stakeholder analysis, reporting, or integration into BI tools.
+###Outcome: This project simulates a real-world data cleaning and reporting workflow that a business analyst or data analyst would perform to prepare property data for stakeholder analysis, reporting, or integration into BI tools.

 ### Personal Project, COVID-19 Data Analysis and Dashboard Development